Wayne Fetter, Dean

 - Strand Four: Reflection.
 Educators systemically review and evaluate themselves.

 Programs in the Burton College of Education contribute to the student’s liberal and professional education.
 The type of degree earned by the student depends upon choice of program in professional education.
-The Bachelor of Arts degree is conferred upon students who successfully complete the curriculum in Special Education.
-The Bachelor of Science degree is conferred upon students who successfully complete the curriculum in Business Education-Grades 6-12, Early Childhood Education-Grades PK-3, Elementary Education-Grades 1-5, Health and Physical Education-Grades K-12, Health and Human Performance, General, or Psychology.
+The Bachelor of Science degree is conferred upon students who successfully complete the curriculum in Secondary Education-Grades 6-12, Early Childhood Education-Grades PK-3, Elementary Education-Grades 1-5, Health and Physical Education-Grades K-12, Health and Human Performance-General, or Psychology.
 Students interested in teacher education programs should see the department for advising.
 Information concerning graduate programs in the Burton College of Education may be found in the Graduate School section of this catalog.

 TEACHER EDUCATION PREPARATION